 6. Enable 2-factor authentication.

 Google offers users the option of enabling 2-factor verification, a way to make it harder to forge your credentials to gain access to your account.
 You can get started here.
 The first “factor” is your password, and the second factor is some other piece of information, which is required before you’re granted access to your account.
 In some cases, it’s a verification code sent to your phone.
 In others, it’s a USB security key.
 It’s totally your choice.
-No matter what you choose, you’ll spend an extra 20 or 30 seconds logging in, but your account will be much more secure.
+It will take you a few extra seconds to log in, but will practically ensure that no one can access your account without your permission.
+If you decide to disable it, see our guide on how to turn off 2 step verification in Gmail.

 7. Update your account recovery options.